 The clinical examination is nonspecific in cardiac tumors.
 However, cardiac symptoms and signs in a patient who has had no previous cardiac disease, in association with general symptoms and embolic events, should initiate cardiac investigations.

-Diagnosis of cardiac tumorsWhenever a cardiac mass is encountered on echocardiography, the differential diagnosis includes a thrombus, a vegetation or a tumor.
+Diagnosis of cardiac tumorsWhenever a cardiac mass is encountered on echocardiography, the differential diagnosis includes a thrombus, a vegetation or a tumor, with the first two being much more common in comparison with a tumor.
 To reach a conclusion the physician should focus on:

 - the clinical context and presentation